-JP Morgan Gold Traders Contempt for the Law, Plan to Appeal their Convictions
+JP Morgan Gold Traders Plan to Appeal Their Convictions

 Over the last few years, those in the precious metals investor community who believed that precious metals prices were being manipulated felt vindicated following a series of prosecutions of leading investment banks and their traders by US authorities such as the Department of Justice (DoJ), and Federal Bureau of Investigation (FBI), not least the successful convictions of precious metals traders who worked for JP Morgan.